Best Personal Loan Companies

 Borrower-specific lending companies

-These personal loan companies only give loans to specific types of borrowers, such as those in the military or in a particular affinity group such as a church or alumni association.
+Borrower-specific loan companies only give loans to specific types of borrowers, such as those in the military or in a particular affinity group such as a church or alumni association.
+These types of groups usually get important benefits associated with their loans.
+For example, Veterans can take advantage of a VA home loan, which includes rules like no down payment, no private mortgage insurance, looser credit requirements and lower closing costs.

 People looking to refinance debt